 National Handicrafts Shop/Weekend Market

 Evening at leisure or take a walk to the main city from Clock tower square for shopping.
-It provides excellent opportunity to mingle with local people.
+It provides an excellent opportunity to mingle with local people.

 Overnight at the hotel in Thimphu

-Taktshang (Tiger’s Nest) falls in top 20 places to visit in the world.
+Taktshang (Tiger’s Nest) falls in the top 20 places to visit in the world.
 Paro is a valley of religion and myth.
 The most famous landmark, Taktsang Monastery (Tiger’s Nest), stands on a granite cliff about 1000 m above the valley.
 It is believed that Guru Rinpoche, a famous Buddhist saint, flew to Paro on a tigress and meditated at Taktsang.
 The monastery is considered a national treasure of Bhutan.

 Overnight at the hotel in Paro

-After Breakfast drive back to Paro International Airport.
+After Breakfast, drive back to Paro International Airport.
 We will escort will help you with exit formalities and fly back to Kathmandu.

 Overnight at the hotel in Kathamndu